 Patience requires us to wait calmly in the face of frustration and adversity.
 When we exercise patience, we can choose to use our words to speak with kindness and love.
 We extend compassion because we decide to see the situation from another person’s point of view.
 Basically, less fussing and more loving.
 One key to implementing patience is self-control.
 Consciously being aware of our words and actions aids us in using self-discipline in how we respond to others.
 How are you thinking about the situation?
 What words are you using to describe how others are responding to the changes?
 Are you able to express gratitude?
 What can you do for creating routines for your family?

 In some cases, the routines we had before life changes do not work anymore.
 We may not have the same amount of time or even the same amount of energy to complete the tasks that way we used too.
 You know what, that is okay.
 Take time to create a new routine that fits the demands of this season.
 Take inventory of what the new change requires.
 Do you have to get up earlier or stay up later?
 Do you have more travel time to make it to your new job?
 Reflect on the impact of the new change in your life.

 Start by making a list.
 Write down the essential tasks associated with the new change.
 How do these responsibilities fit in with the current demands of your life?
 How will you pick up the kids from school with different work hours?
 Who will get up in the middle of the night with the new baby?

-Regardless of why we may need to create a different routine, this new change can be beneficial.
+Regardless of why we may need to make changes, creating new routines can be beneficial.
 We learn.
 We grow.
 We evolve.
 We become stronger.
 Within each experience is a way for us to see God’s hand in our lives in magnificent ways.
 As you begin to create a new norm, continue to seek God’s wisdom and direction in prayer and in His word.
 Be willing to discuss new expectations, be patient and design a routine that works for you in this new season.

 Let me here how you are adapting to change.